Skip to main content

 }

-We add three new rules to the rules section of the file.
-Each of them defines a set action to perform—the first on the Sales Performance dashboard, the second on Pipeline Performance, the third on Service Performance.
-The action: to set a dashboard background color based on selections made using the color-picker.
-As before with rules, each point to a variable.
+Now, add three new rules to the rules section of the file.
+Each defines a set action to perform—the first on the Sales Performance dashboard, the second on Pipeline Performance, and the third on Service Performance.
+The action is to set a dashboard background color based on selections made using the color picker.
+As with rules, each points to a variable.

 //1-VARIABLE FOR SALES DASHBOARD